Chickamauga & Chattanooga National Military Park

 About Chickamauga & Chattanooga National Military Park

-In 1863, Union and Confederate forces fought for control of Chattanooga, known as the "Gateway to the Deep South."
+In 1863, Union and Confederate forces fought for control of Chattanooga - a gateway to the Confederacy.
 The Confederates were victorious at nearby Chickamauga in September.
 However, renewed fighting in Chattanooga that November provided Union troops victory and control of the city.
 After the fighting, a Confederate soldier ominously wrote, "This...is the death-knell of the Confederacy."

 Quick Facts